vttresearch/siteopt_toolbox/docs/introduction.md

 ## Preparing the input data

 The input is mostly given as Microsoft Excel files.
 Timeseries files are given in comma separated value (CSV) format.
+You can check the **example_data** subfolder and copy the files to **current_input** folder.
 The following input files are expected to lie in the **current_input** folder:

  Subfolder    | Filename |Notes
 -------------|----------|----------